haithem-rihane/symfony2-project-template/README.md

         php composer.phar install

-    You will be prompted to enter configuration values in parameters.yml, please refere to [parameters.yml.dist](/app/config/parameters.yml.dist) for more information.
+    You will be prompted to enter configuration values in parameters.yml, please refer to [parameters.yml.dist](/app/config/parameters.yml.dist) for more information.

 2. **Create database and schema**